Allan Funk

-Allan Eric Funk (born July 7, 1971) is an American professional wrestler who has previously worked in promotions such as World Championship Wrestling and Total Nonstop Action Wrestling, often with comedic personas.
+Allan Eric Funk (born July 7, 1971) is a former American professional wrestler who has previously worked in promotions such as World Championship Wrestling and Total Nonstop Action Wrestling, often with comedic personas.
 He also competed in Lucha Libre USA as Chi Chi.

 Professional wrestling career

 Early career (1996–1998)

 Funk made his professional wrestling debut in 1996 in independent promotions based in Ohio.

 World Championship Wrestling (1998–2001)

 Funk first appeared in World Championship Wrestling (WCW) under his real name, wrestling on Saturday Night and WorldWide against opponents such as Sonny Siaki.
 Soon after his debut, Funk had a brief feud with Barry Horowitz, he then teamed with "Above Average" Mike Sanders, as the Re-Enforcers.
 The team dissolved after both men got brought to WCW Monday Nitro.

 Upon his graduation from the WCW Power Plant in 1998, Funk was moved up to the main roster and given the gimmick of an eccentric homosexual dressed in pink, and given the ring name Kwee Wee, accompanied by his manager Paisley.
 Near the end of WCW's existence, Kwee Wee developed an aggressive alter-ego named "Angry Allan", whom Kwee Wee would suddenly "turn into" during a match, a gimmick similar to Dr. Jekyll and Mr. Hyde or The Incredible Hulk.
 He feuded with Prince Iaukea, Elix Skipper and The Natural Born Thrillers.

-Kwee Wee appeared in the final WCW pay-per-view Greed on March 18, 2001 in a losing effort against Jason Jett.
+Kwee Wee appeared in the final WCW pay-per-view Greed on March 18, 2001, in a losing effort against Jason Jett.
 After this, WCW was bought by the World Wrestling Federation (WWF) in March 2001.